awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. If you deployed your cluster using the AWS Management Console, you can skip this step\.
 The AWS Management Console deploys the Amazon VPC CNI plugin for Kubernetes, CoreDNS, and `kube-proxy` Amazon EKS add\-ons, by default\.

    If you deploy your cluster using either `eksctl` or the AWS CLI, then the Amazon VPC CNI plugin for Kubernetes, CoreDNS, and `kube-proxy` self\-managed add\-ons are deployed\.
 You can migrate the Amazon VPC CNI plugin for Kubernetes, CoreDNS, and `kube-proxy` self\-managed add\-ons that are deployed with your cluster to Amazon EKS add\-ons\.
-For more information, see [Use AWSAPIs to install/update cluster components with EKS add\-ons](eks-add-ons.md)\.
+For more information, see [Amazon EKS add\-ons](eks-add-ons.md)\.

 1. \(Optional\) If you haven’t already done so, you can enable Prometheus metrics for your cluster\.
 For more information, see [Create a scraper](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-collector-how-to.html#AMP-collector-create) in the *Amazon Managed Service for Prometheus User Guide*\.